|Interim Chairperson:||Zaytoun, George|

 The Department of Otorhinolaryngology—Head and Neck Surgery offers clinical postgraduate resident training to MD graduates.
 It also offers clinical clerkships to medical students and specialty electives to interns and residents.

-During the next four years of training, residents are exposed to all subspecialties in Otorhinolaryngology—Head and Neck Surgery, namely Otology, Rhinology, Laryngology, Head and Neck Surgery, Pediatric Otorhinolaryngology and Facial Plastic and Reconstructive Surgery.
+During the next four years of training, residents are exposed to all subspecialties in Otorhinolaryngology—Head and Neck Surgery, namely Otology, Rhinology, Laryngology, Head and Neck Surgery, Pediatric Otorhinolaryngology, and Facial Plastic and Reconstructive Surgery.
 In each subspecialty, residents learn the clinical and surgical principles required for the diagnosis and medical and surgical management of various diseases.
 The corresponding faculty members give a series of courses covering the updates of each subspecialty.
 A temporal bone surgical dissection course is also given yearly.
-For interdisciplinary exposure, faculties from other departments and also services are often invited as speakers.
-Residents also contribute and learn from the monthly activities of the department, which include the Grand Rounds, Tumor Board, Mortality and Morbidity, Pathology conferences, Radiology conferences and Journal Clubs.
+For interdisciplinary exposure, faculties from other departments and services are often invited as speakers.
+Residents also contribute and learn from the monthly activities of the department, which include the Grand Rounds, Tumor Board, Mortality and Morbidity, Pathology conferences, Radiology conferences, and Journal Clubs.
 To ensure a busy clinical load, residents rotate in affiliated hospitals with diverse exposure to different areas of the country.
-These includeb Clemenceau Medical Center and Bikhazi Hospital.
-In-service examination, is given on a yearly basis to assess the residents’ written fund of knowledge and clinical competencies.
+These include Clemenceau Medical Center and Bikhazi Hospital.
+Residents sit for an In-service examination on a yearly basis to assess their written fund of knowledge and clinical competencies.
 The written in-service exam is acknowledged by the American Board of Otorhinolaryngology and is the same test administered to all US resident trainees.

 The PGY4 training program includes at least two months of electives spent in an approved program in the United States of America.
 The rationale behind this elective is to broaden the medical perspective and provide a wider exposure for residents before graduating.
 Residents are also encouraged to present research projects at international meetings and are often sent for courses in Europe, the US and other countries.
 The PGY4 year also includes three months of protected research time, during which residents are expected to design and complete a research project.